jangorecki/tools4pkgs/README.md

 #...
 ```

-Descrition of all available features can be found in package manual
+Description of all available features can be found in [package manual](https://jangorecki.github.io/tools4pkgs)
 ```r
 library(tools4pkgs)
 ?tools4pkgs